 - The week prior to the fest we hold a Music Camp, bringing some of the main stage acts in early as instructors in traditional instruments for all ages and skill levels – from beginner to virtuoso.

 - Throughout the year we host bluegrass and old-time concerts, workshops, dances and community events.
 We have been across the province and beyond – from Dorintosh to Carlyle, Tisdale to Bienfait and many a place in between.
-Check out our Events Calendar for upcoming events.

 - On the first Tuesday of every month, at 11 am to Noon (CST) we host Northern Lights Music Hall on CFCR radio’s So Many Roads show.
-90.5 pm in Saskatoon / www.cfcr.ca for live streaming.
+90.5 fm in Saskatoon / www.cfcr.ca for live streaming.